elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```
 <!-- caption text="Comparing expression of two genes before RPKM normalization" -->

-If we look just at the raw counts, it looks like the longer Gene B is expressed
+If we look just at the raw counts, it looks like the longer gene, TXNDC5, is expressed
-slightly more than Gene A.
+slightly more than the shorter one, RPL24.
 But, after RPKM normalization, a different picture emerges:

 ```python